1010Technologies/SnapSite/README.md

-# Snap Community Website
+# MakerBit Community Website

-The community website for the [Snap! programming language/environment](https://github.com/jmoenig/Snap)
+The community website for the [MakerBit](https://makerbit.com)

 ## Build System

-This site is powered by a super simple home-brewed page descriptor system I named **Snippets**.
-Check it out at [https://github.com/bromagosa/Snippets](https://github.com/bromagosa/Snippets).
+This site is powered by a fork of bromgosa's Snap!Site.
+Check it out at [https://github.com/snap-cloud/SnapSite]

 To build the site, do: